Finding a good freight forwarder is crucial to the success of your business.

 This shipping arrangement usually uses one of the “C” incoterms, especially the CIF incoterm.
 These incoterms have several flaws for an importer including a common scenario where the importer is held hostage to inflated costs.

-If the idea of wading through four different options seems like too much information, that’s precisely why you should be letting a freight forwarder manage the shipment.
-You need a partner to take care of it for you.
-That partner is your international freight forwarder.
+If the idea of wading through four different options seems like too much information, that’s precisely why you should be letting a professional manage the shipment.

 Have your goods and ready to ship?
 Time to get a freight quote.

-Following this quick list to make sure you’re taking a good look at all your options.
+Following this quick list to make sure you’re taking a good look at all your options with the right information: